Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/02-Create the Platforms.md

 ![Scene Finished](media/scene-finished.png)

-Here's the finished code you should have after completing the `Setting the Scene` tutorial stage.
+Here's the finished code you should have after completing this stage of the tutorial.

 ![Finished Code](media/finished-code-setup.png)